Rudi Barwis

 About me

-It’s often daunting to ask for help when you’re feeling stuck.
-Having a warm, dedicated space and time each week to talk about what’s bothering you in a confidential environment will allow you to gain insight, increase your understanding and make meaning out of your experiences.
-Being curious about the issues you might be facing can be transformative, this newfound self-awareness and ability to talk about your problems equips you with the psychological tools you need to move forward.
+Asking for help can leave you feeling exposed and vulnerable, but having a warm, safe and confidential space each week to talk about what’s bothering you allows you to gain insight into your problems, increase your understanding of the life you’ve built and make meaning out of your experiences.
+This newfound self-awareness and introspection will equip you with the psychological tools you need to move forward.

 Therapy doesn’t require a specific crisis—many people seek it as a space for self-discovery, healing, and personal growth.
 Whether you’re looking to deepen your understanding of yourself or process past experiences in a judgment-free environment, therapy offers a supportive and compassionate space to explore your thoughts and emotions.